-The University mosque serves not only as a religious and spiritual center, but a striking visual landmark at the edge of the campus, and a beautiful reminder of the country's traditions and heritage.
-Although
+The University mosque serves not only as a religious and spiritual center, but a striking visual landmark and a beautiful reminder of the country's traditions and heritage.
+Although the women's campus does not have a central mosque or prayer facility, prayer rooms are available in many of the buildings.
+These rooms are appropriately furnished for prayer services and reserved for women.